 FLY WOMEN - Inspiring Young Women to Soar

-Less than 7% of commercial pilots and 3% of aircraft maintenance technicians in the U.S. are women.
-This staggeringly low percentage was the inspiration around JetBlue’s Fly Like a Girl event, hosted by the JetBlue Foundation, as well as JetBlue’s Diversity & Inclusion department and its Women in Flight crewmember resource group.
-The event invited more than 75 girls, ages 8 to 12, to meet a cross-section of JetBlue crewmembers— all women.
+Less than 7% of commercial pilots and 3% of aircraft maintenance technicians in the United States are women.
+This stark reality was the motivation for JetBlue’s Fly Like a Girl event, hosted by the JetBlue Foundation and the Women in Flight crewmember resource group.

 Fly Like a Girl